paragliding training center

 The LZ is huge and unobstructed.
 However, skilled pilots can land on the road to the parking area to save a 1/4 mile hike.
 Near the end of the day (an hour before sunset), the katabatic flow out of the mountains (like everywhere else in the southwest) can be significant.
 Winds aloft and near the surface can be 180 degrees different so be ready to land going downwind.
 This means landing flares must be very deep and you may have to run it out.
 Fortunately, the main LZ is fairly flat and, if you have a wind sock planted, you should be able to land into the wind without going uphill.

 This was one of the days when you drop everything and go flying.
-Buzz Nelson follows a cloud street after launching from Torrey Paso and first to do it in this region.
+Steve Crye follows a cloud street after launching from Torrey Paso and first to do it in this region.
 He is flying northwest from the E. Potrillo Mountains on his way to Mt.
 Riley (the mountain in the foreground).
 Mt.
 No-name is just behind and Mt.
 Cox is to the left.
-Photo by Buzz.
+Photo by Steve.

 The East Potrillo Mountains – view looking southeast.
 Photo by Glenn Tupper.